 Part of Stoko’s philosophy is to help create a strong body that doesn’t rely on a conventional knee brace, a design that hasn’t changed much in 50 years.
 Perhaps you’re post knee surgery and you don’t want to wear a brace but want that extra support, or you’re a runner or backpacker with chronic knee pain, or a freeride skier that continually pushes the limits and your knees.
 Stoko’s K1 uses targeted compression and technical knitting for the cables, so you don’t even feel them as they’re supporting you throughout the fabric.
 An added bonus is the extra hip stability and alignment.

 Wearing the K1 Breathe, I felt my legs working as they should—together.
 All my muscles, joints, and ligaments were working in synergy, a feeling I haven’t had since I got injured.
-It wasn’t just my knee that felt supported, the entire lower half of my body felt stronger.
+It wasn’t just my knee that felt supported, the entire lower half of my body felt stronger, which is an added bonus, along with improved alignment and pain reduction.
+Stoko recently did a survey of more than 100 active users of the K1 and found 99 percent of athletes reported an increase in knee stability, 90 percent reported more stability in the hips, and 80 percent in the lower back.
 Stoko’s K1 is a total game changer.
 I highly recommend it to anyone who needs the extra stability and support in their knees.

 Our proprietary supportive tights offer athletes the same high-level joint support offered by a traditional knee brace, integrated directly into the comfort of an ultra-comfortable compression tight.

 K1: The supportive tight that started it all—designed as the perfect under or outer layer for hikes in cooler weather, or for those who prefer to wear warmer layers.

 K1 BREATHE: Like the K1, but with state-of-the-art targeted knit ventilation for enhanced temperature control.